-Key facts, deadlines, and compliance requirements for Portugal's e-invoicing and SAF-T landscape.
+Key facts, deadlines, and compliance requirements for Portugal's e-invoicing and SAF-T framework.

 Portugal combines a B2G e-invoicing mandate with one of Europe's strictest SAF-T (Standard Audit File for Tax) reporting regimes.
 All invoicing software used in Portugal must be certified by the Portuguese Tax Authority (AT) and must generate SAF-T files for monthly submission.